Syon3n/ERC20_DevEnv/README.md

 ETHERSCAN_KEY=
 SOME_OTHER_VARIABLE=
 ```
-Press "VIEW DETAILS" of the application you "CREATE APP" in Step 1, then press "VIEW KEY" and copy the URL in the "HTTP" field.
+Press "VIEW DETAILS" of the application you "CREATE APP" in Step1, press "VIEW KEY", and copy the URL in the "HTTP" field.
-Paste that Alchemy HTTP Endpoint into the ALCHEMY_RINKEBY_URL variable above!
+Paste that Alchemy HTTP Endpoint into the ALCHEMY_RINKEBY_URL variable above.
+Then paste the MetaMask private key you created in Step2 into RINKEBY_PRIVATE_KEY.